newrelic/terraform-provider-newrelic/website/docs/r/workflow.html.markdown

 ## Additional Information
 More details about the workflows can be found [here](https://docs.newrelic.com/docs/alerts-applied-intelligence/applied-intelligence/incident-workflows/incident-workflows/).

-## V1 changes:
+## v3.3 changes
-In workflow resource V1 we renamed the following arguments:
+In version v3.3 we renamed the following arguments:

 - `workflow_enabled` changed to `enabled`.
 - `destination_configuration` changed to `destination`.